 All set of keys, including any extras you have cut must be returned at the end of your tenancy.
 Tenants are liable to the actual cost of replacing any lost key(s) or other security device(s).
 If the loss results in locks needing to be changed, the actual costs of a locksmith, new lock and replacement keys for the tenant, landlord any other persons requiring keys will be charged to the tenant.
 If extra costs are incurred there will be a charge of £15 per hour (inc. VAT) for the time taken replacing lost key(s) or other security device(s).

 Just before the end of your tenancy if you do not choose to renew, is vital that you make the appropriate preparations for your impending move.
 Post can be forwarded by completing a simple form at the Post Office and this will ensure that you do not miss out on any important letters or parcels.
 Whilst we endeavour to help tenants in any way we can, when a new tenant has moved into the property, we cannot obtain access to collect your post and forward it on.
 We do require however, a forwarding address for you, as well as your new contact details (should these have changed).
 We may need to get in touch with you after you leave the property and so it important that these details are given to us.

 At the end of your tenancy you must notify your utility providers that you will be leaving the property.
 You must also provide them with a forwarding address and your final meter readings (these will be read and noted in the check out report).

 We are always delighted when tenants wish to renew their tenancy, and once we have agreed new terms, we will draw up the associated paperwork for you and the landlord to sign.
-Tenants will note that there is a £60 fee, inclusive of VAT for each renewal or extension of a tenancy.

 Additional Charges and Fees